MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 1. Interactive authentication
 2. A service principal

-The method packer uses depends on the environment variables that are set in the shell.
+The method packer uses depends on the environment variables that are set in the shell when the Packer build command is run.

 **Interactive**